Falling Short of the Grace of God

 Bitterness (Hebrews 12:15)

-Bitterness is a poison that will not only destroy your life, but also affect the lives of those around you.
-It may be something someone did that torments you until it becomes a root of bitterness.
+Bitterness is a poison that will not only destroy our life, but also affect the lives of those around us.
+It could be something someone did or the adversities of life that torments us until it becomes a root of bitterness in our life.
 No matter what the cause, bitterness keeps us from experiencing the grace and favor of God.

 Forgiveness is giving up your right to hurt someone for hurting you.
 Bitterness and unforgiveness is like drinking a cup of poison and hoping it kills the other person.
 When we become bitter we say and do things we normally wouldn’t.
-For your sake, resist and reject bitterness.
+For your sake and the sake of those around you, resist and reject bitterness.

-Ephesians 4:31-32 says, “Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, with all malice.
+Ephesians 4:31-21 – “Let all bitterness, wrath, anger, clamor, and evil speaking be put away from you, with all malice.
 And be kind to one another, tenderhearted, forgiving one another, even as God in Christ forgave you.”